PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/ShinyHunt-Shaymin.md

 ### Instructions

 1. Stand in front of Shaymin on tile shown in example image below.
-2. You have the bike registered. (and the Dpad shortcut option correctly selected in the program)
-3. You have at least 2 things registered for shortcuts. (so that pressing + brings up the menu)
-4. Start the program in game.
+2. Start the program in game.
 Make sure the device is the connected controller.

 <img src="images/ShinyHunt-Shaymin-1.png">